 - a.
-Simplifications made in the analysis, including foundation fixity and reinforcement size, - b.
+Simplifications made in the analysis, including boundary conditions such as foundation fixity and reinforcement size - b.
 Assessments of material strengths based on site inspections only, - c.
 The normal variation in material properties which change from batch to batch, - d.
 Approximations made in the assessment of the capacity of each element.